 My next tip?
 PRIME, PRIME, PRIME.

-I always (always, always) use Zinsser spray primer on every single thing I paint.
+I always (always, always) use Zinsser primer on every single thing I paint.
 It’s hands down the best primer I’ve ever used, and I refuse to use anything else.

 Give your piece 1-2 thin and even coats of primer and follow the directions for dry time (every brand is different – I believe Zinsser calls for one hour in-between each coat and 24 hours before paint).
 Remember that the goal isn’t to completely cover the piece, or even to get completely even coverage.
 The goal is just to give the paint something to latch onto, and to make your job easier when it comes time to paint.
 I usually try to do at least two coats.